NCI Drug Dictionary

 - non-small cell lung cancer mRNA-derived vaccine CV9201

 A non-small cell lung cancer (NSCLC) vaccine containing modified mRNAs encoding cancer-testis antigen NY-ESO-1, melanoma-associated antigens C1 (MAGE-C1/CT7) and C2 (MAGE-C2/CT10), survivin, and the oncofetal antigen 5T4 with potential antitumor and immunomodulatory activities.
 Upon subcutaneous administration, non-small cell lung cancer mRNA-derived vaccine CV9201 may stimulate the immune system to mount a cytotoxic, antigen-specific T lymphocyte response (CTL) against NSCLC cells.
 The modified mRNAs in this vaccine are taken up by cells after injection and exhibit enhanced translational potency.
 The five tumor-associated antigens (TAAs) encoded by these mRNAs are frequently expressed by NSCLC cells.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Code name: CV9201